-The limitations of this research include sampling effects and measurement error, problems related to logic of qualitative research, breadth of education in education system, high cost of research, lack of studies conducted in high school and lack of cooperation or inappropriate cooperation educational of and administrators teachers education and departments.
-Finally, it is suggested that other researches identify the most important evaluation methods and the most important sources of internal evaluation for education quality such as students, teachers, principals and deputies in secondary schools so that other uncertain aspects of developing educational quality assurance to be identified.
+The limitations of this research include sampling effects and measurement error, problems related to logic of qualitative research, breadth of education in education system, high cost of research, lack of studies conducted in high school and lack of cooperation or Inappropriate cooperation of educational administrators and teachers and education departments.
+Finally, it is suggested that other researches identify the most important evaluation researches identify the most important evaluation methods and the most important sources of internal evaluation for education quality such as students, teachers, principals and deputies in secondary schools so that other uncertain aspects of developing educational quality assurance to be identified.